 Your vision was a huge part of your life before the accident.
 There isn’t any doubt that your life will change dramatically now and over time now that you are suddenly blind.
 You are likely to go through all the stages of mourning, from feeling sorry for yourself to being angry and finally accepting what is going on with your life.
 Automobile accident victims should be ready to address these issues to have the best quality of life after losing visual acuity or complete blindness.

-One of the most important things that you can do is to learn your prognosis.
+One of the most important things you can do is learn your prognosis.
 There are times when an eye injury is much worse when it first occurs.
 In some, but not all, cases, the victim of the accident might eventually regain some sight or visual acuity.
 This isn’t guaranteed.
 Your eye doctor will be a valuable resource for information.

 Learning to walk with a sight cane and taking lessons in reading braille may also help as you venture out into the world.
-Your other senses could become even stronger so you will learn how to rely on them more as time goes on.
+Your other senses could become even stronger, so you will learn how to rely on them more as time goes on.

 In some cases, a person who suffers from sudden blindness is one’s own worst enemy.
 You don’t want to limit your life unnecessarily.
 Be willing to actively seek help that will allow you to enjoy a full and meaningful life despite being visually impaired now.

 Considering whether or not to contact a personal injury attorney can be a vital step in finding peace in these situations.
-Accident victims are often completely unaware of their rights or options, and face the insurance companies and mountains of medical bills alone.
+Accident victims are often completely unaware of their rights or options and face the insurance companies and mountains of medical bills alone.
 You don’t need to fight this alone!

 Our personal injury law firm has been serving accident victims in the Kansas City metro for over a decade.
 We offer a free consultation where we can review your personal injury case and provide legal advice on how to proceed.
 We strive to have solid attorney-client relationships with all those clients who work with our law offices.